-- b) Other than the sale of goods and services, no other performance obligations were identified except in the case of milling revenue discussed in the preceding paragraph. - c) The Group pays various consideration payable to customers and accounts for each type of consideration separately either treated as contra-revenue (discount) or an expense under the old revenue standard.
+- now within the scope of PFRS 15.
+Planters are considered customers under this arrangement and the Group provides service to the planters in the form of conversion processes of sugar cane to raw sugar. - b) Other than the sale of goods and services, no other performance obligations were identified except in the case of milling revenue discussed in the preceding paragraph. - c) The Group pays various consideration payable to customers and accounts for each type of consideration separately either treated as contra-revenue (discount) or an expense under the old revenue standard.
 Under PFRS 15, the Group shall account for a consideration payable to customer as a reduction in revenue unless the payment to the customer is in exchange for a distinct good or service that the customer transfer to the entity wherein the consideration payable to the customer shall be treated as an expense.
-As a result, certain expenses were reclassified as contra-revenue amounting to ₱1.7 billion for the year ended December 31, 2018. - Amendments to PAS 28, Investments in Associates and Joint Ventures, Measuring an Associate or Joint Venture at Fair Value (Part of Annual Improvements to PFRSs 2014 2016 Cycle) The amendments clarify that an entity that is a venture capital organization, or other qualifying entity, may elect, at initial recognition on an investment-by-investment basis, to measure its investments in associates and joint ventures at fair value through profit or loss.
-They also clarify that if an entity that is not itself an investment entity has an interest in an associate or joint venture that is an investment applied by that investment entity associate or joint venture to the investment entity associate's or joint venture's interests in subsidiaries.
-This election is made separately for each investment entity associate or joint venture is initially recognized; (b) the associate or joint venture becomes an investment entity; and (c) the investment entity associate or joint venture first becomes a parent.
-Retrospective application is required. - Amendments to PAS 40, Investment Property, Transfers of Investment Property The amendments clarify when an entity should transfer property, including property under construction or development into, or out of investment property.
+As a result, certain expenses were reclassified as contra-revenue amounting to ₱1.7 billion for the year ended December 31, 2018. - Amendments to PAS 28, Investments in Associates and Joint Ventures, Measuring an Associate or Joint Venture at Fair Value (Part of Annual Improvements to PFRSs 2014 2016 Cycle)

+The amendments clarify that an entity that is a venture capital organization, or other qualifying entity, may elect, at initial recognition on an investment-by-investment basis, to measure its investments in associates and joint ventures at fair value through profit or loss.
+They also clarify that if an entity that is not itself an investment entity has an interest in an associate or joint venture that is an investment entity, the entity may, when applying the equity method, elect to retain the fair value measurement applied by that investment entity associate or joint venture to the investment entity associate's or joint venture's interests in subsidiaries.
+This election is made separately for each investment entity associate or joint venture, at the later of the date on which (a) the investment entity associate or joint venture is initially recognized; (b) the associate or joint venture becomes an investment entity; and (c) the investment entity associate or joint venture first becomes a parent.
+Retrospective application is required. - Amendments to PAS 40, Investment Property, Transfers of Investment PropertyThe amendments clarify when an entity should transfer property, including property under construction or development into, or out of investment property.
 The amendments state that a change in use occurs when the property meets, or ceases to meet, the definition of investment property and there is evidence of the change in use.
 A mere change in management's intentions for the use of a property does not provide evidence of a change in use.
 Retrospective application of the amendments is not required and is only permitted if this is possible without the use of hindsight. - Philippine Interpretation IFRIC-22, Foreign Currency Transactions and Advance Consideration The interpretation clarifies that, in determining the spot exchange rate to use on initial recognition of the related asset, expense or income (or part of it) on the derecognition of a non-monetary asset or non-monetary liability relating to advance consideration, the date of the transaction is the date on which an entity initially recognizes the nonmonetary asset or non-monetary liability arising from the advance consideration.
 If there are multiple payments or receipts in advance, then the entity must determine the date of the transaction for each payment or receipt of advance consideration.
 Retrospective application of this interpretation is not required.